DavidLBoyd1986/ansible-playbooks/README.md

         echo 'PermitRootLogin yes' >> /etc/ssh/sshd_config
         systemctl restart sshd

-    - The other option is to add a User to the Host that has sudo permissions This is a sloppy method, when you can just turn on/off PermitRootLogin

-1. Verify the correct modules are installed

-    ansible-doc -l

-    NOTE - This is only necessary if 'ansible-core' was installed, instead of the full 'ansible' package

-2. If ansible.posix is missing run

-     ansible-galaxy collection install ansible.posix

-3. Run the bootstrap_hosts.yml playbook, provided in this repository
+15. Run the bootstrap_hosts.yml playbook, provided in this repository

-    ansible-playbook bootstrap_host.yml -i /home/<USER>/ansible/inventory --ask-pass -e "username=<USER>"
+    ansible-playbook bootstrap_host.yml -i /root/ansible/inventory.yml --ask-pass --ask-vault-pass

+    NOTE - This require the root password for all the hosts to be the same.
+           Since, it is used to SSH into the hosts as root.
+         - -i is required because root ansible.cfg point to USER inventory So, if root is used in the future it's using an updated inventory

 TODO:

+ * Add ansible vault configuration to ansible-controller

+ * Finish change_hostname_and_resubscribe.yml
+    Need to re-subscribe host if it is redhat os.

- 1. Add configure_hosts.yml.
+ * Add configure_hosts.yml.
 This will do all the actual configurations

- 2. Remove PermitRootLogin
+ * Remove PermitRootLogin

- 3. Ran as ansible or <USER>
- 4. Do all the configurations that should be done on every host
+ * Do all the configurations that should be done on every host
      a.
 Firewall, copy /etc/hosts, etc..

- 5. Configure passwords for users 'ansible' and 'USER' Ansible - set an actual password since it shouldn't be used interactively USER - set a default password that should be changed.
+ * Configure passwords for users 'ansible' and 'USER' Ansible - set an actual password since it shouldn't be used interactively USER - set a default password that should be changed.

- 6. test adding 'sudo usermod -s /usr/sbin/nologin ansible' to bootstrap_controller.yml

-    - name: Set shell for ansible user ansible.builtin.user:
-        name: ansible
-        shell: /usr/sbin/nologin

- 7. See if you can:
-    a. run playbooks as USER with 'become: ansible'
-    b. run playboos as ansible.

- 8. test configuring controller from scratch
+ * test configuring controller from scratch

+ DONE:

+ 3. Ran as ansible or <USER>  - DONE
+    Both work out the gate, but <USER> uses ansible's private key